This is a places where I'll compile my character sheets and other roleplay-created archives for various roleplays and the like.

 This is especially true when demons make an outright invasion on the human realm or other matters in which the god or deity would give the mortal a gift or a piece of vital information.

 In both religions, sexuality and marriage is allowed.
-However some mikos-especially the younger ones-prefer to preserve their chastity as a showing of faith.
-(However, for some of them, this is just a lame excuse to hide their shyness towards romantic and sexual matters).
+However some mikos-especially the younger ones-prefer to preserve their chastity until marriage.

--Government: Originally Nishitami was governed by a Shogunate until the year 1821 in which Hidemitsu Akechi overthrew the tyrannical Oda Nobunaga.
-Since then Nishitami is governed by an Oligarchy, for lack of better terms.
-As such the kingdom of Nishitami is governed by a Bushi-Ō, or 'Warrior King' and a Joō or queen who would be the Bushi-Ō's wife (or husband in some cases).
+-Government: Originally Saikoku was governed by a Shogunate until the year 1821 in which Hidemitsu Akechi overthrew the tyrannical Oda Nobunaga.
+Since then Saikoku is governed by an Oligarchy, for lack of better terms.
+As such the kingdom of Saikoku is governed by a Bushi-Ō, or 'Warrior King' and a Joō or queen who would be the Bushi-Ō's wife (or husband in some cases).

--Military: It has been said that the Nishitami Kokugun has one of the best trained military in the world.
-This is mainly because the fighting systems in Nishitami Kokugun are much more comprehensive, on par with a civilian school or religious temple.
+-Military: It has been said that the Saikoku Armed Forces has one of the best trained military in the world.
+This is mainly because the fighting systems in Armed Forces are much more comprehensive.
 This is also due to their use of tactics as well as their armor and weapons.

 On this island, the cadet must uses their various skills, the items supplied and their wits to reach a cave on the northern most of the island.
 However, this island is infested with a variety of dangerous animals and creatures.
 The most notable of these are the Jurougumo.
 Those who manage to survive long enough to reach the cave would find themselves moving towards a certain direction, as if being beckoned by something.
 Inside the cave one would find entire crops of glowing crystals of various colors.
 Eventually the cadet will stop at a certain crystal formation and pick a small piece out for himself.

 These katanas are famous (or infamous depending on who you are) for their ability to cut nearly anything by unleashing power.
-Nishitami Bushi have been known to cut modern tanks, buildings, oni (ogres), spirits and even mystic seals.
+Saikoku Bushi have been known to cut modern tanks, buildings, oni, spirits and even mystic seals.
 There is a secondary property, but what these are varies between bushi.
-Some katana have an elemental property such as fire, ice, lightning, ki, energy, etc some can project waves of energy when swung, some can even heal the bushi.
-Known crystal properties and their effects as as follows;
+Some katana have an elemental property, others increase the user's physical ability and some can even grand special abilities.
+Known crystal effects are as follows.

 - Healing: These blades have a green hue and gradually heal the user.
 This effect can be extended to others by having the user touch the blade to a wound-but must be careful not to cut them.
 Sync with the sword and concentration augments this blade's healing rate & effectiveness.